Joint custody in Spain: The joint custody law in Spain

 In no case should a joint custody be granted if either parent is the subject of criminal proceedings initiated by endangering the life, physical integrity, freedom, moral integrity or sexual freedom or integrity of the other spouse or the children who live with both, nor proceed when the judge gives notice of the claims of the parties and the evidence presented demonstrates founded suspicion of domestic violence.

 Therefore, despite the reform, unless joint custody is agreed upon by both parents, joint custody remains exceptional, which requires a favorable report of the prosecution and is based only on the protection of the interests of the child, which makes the practical application of this rule very restrictive.

-However, in recent months the situation seems to be undergoing a change in many courts.
-A recent Supreme Court decision, dated July 7, 2011, recalls that the starting point when deciding on the future of the children following the breakdown of a marriage is to protect their interests: among them the previous practice of parenting in their relationship with the child, their personal abilities, and the children's wishes.
+However, the situation seems to be undergoing a change in many courts.
+A Supreme Court decision, dated July 7, 2011, recalls that the starting point when deciding on the future of the children following the breakdown of a marriage is to protect their interests: among them the previous practice of parenting in their relationship with the child, their personal abilities, and the children's wishes.

 It should be understood that the wording of Article 92 "cannot conclude" that joint custody "is an exceptional measure", but "on the contrary, should be considered normal, is effective because it allows children to interact with both parents, even in crisis situations, whenever possible."